 - explicit direction to a tee by portraying Senator Ernst 'in her own words' in the beginning of the - 2 ad, and depicting Iowa residents commenting on Senator Ernst 'in their own words' throughout - 3 the remainder of the ad."
 Further, the Complaint contends the "backup document" SMP - 4 provided to Iowa television stations as substantiation is "virtually identical" to the PDF - 5 document on the IDP website.
+16

-16 communication.17 According to the Complaint, Busch's tweet and the linked IDP web page constituted a request or suggestion for a communication that included "specific content," such as the "content and language on IDP's website and that both Senator Ernst and Iowa voters are depicted in the ad 'in [her/their] own words."18
+The Complaint alleges that SMP made, and IDP, Greenfield, and the Greenfield constituted a request or suggestion for a communication that included "specific content," such as the "content and language on IDP's website and that both Senator Ernst and Iowa voters are depicted in the ad 'in [her/their] own words."18